a11enx6ax6b/findmydomains/README.md

 # findmydomains
-Finds apex domains that you own
+Find apex domains that you own

 ## Usage:
 ```
 from findmydomains import FindMyDomains
-d=FindMyDomains("google.com")
+FindMyDomains("google.com")
 ```